scenerystack/community/docs/reference/api/scenery/Focus.md

 # Focus

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/Focus.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/Focus.ts) for the most up-to-date information.

 ## Overview

 A scenery-internal type for tracking what currently has focus in Display.
 If a focused Node is shared between